 Put the silver items into a bowl of an appropriate size and fill it with white distilled vinegar and add baking soda to it.
 The approximate proportions would be 3 teaspoons for 1 cup of vinegar.

 Leave it for a minimum of 2 hours.
-Rinse it with cold water and gently rub it to a soft cloth.
+Rinse it with cold water and gently rub them with a soft cloth.
 The tarnish will be gone and the shine of silver will be restored.